 NIC-001 is Nanologica’s in-house project within gastroparesis.
 In this project Nanologica’s platform is used to reformulate an approved API, metoclopramide (MCP), that in its existing formulation does not give the patients an optimized drug uptake.
-Reformulation of the API with Nanologica’s technology enables a different administration route for the API which is expected to lead to a more consistent absorption and increased efficacy of the drug.
+Reformulation of the API with Nanologica’s technology to a sublingual administration route is expected to lead to a more consistent absorption and increased efficacy of the drug.

 Gastroparesis (delayed emptying of the stomach) is a disease mainly affecting diabetic patients.
 The symptoms include pain, nausea and vomiting.
 MCP is today the only drug approved by the FDA for the treatment of gastroparesis.
 MCP, which increase the gut motility and has a positive effect on emesis, is currently only available as an oral tablet or as injectable for hospital use.

 The efficacy of current oral MCP-based drugs varies widely and, in some patients, have no effect, as the drug is administered into a malfunctioning gut system.
-By bypassing the malfunctioning gastro-intestinal system this issue is believed to be addressed.
+By bypassing the malfunctioning gastrointestinal system through sublingual administration, this issue is believed to be addressed.
 The expected advantage of NIC-001 is a faster and more consistent uptake of MCP, resulting in relief of symptoms and fewer side effects for the patients.